-It does not matter whether you did the conversion yourself or got one of the conversion services to do it for you, this check uncovers problems easily and quickly and minimises the risk that your client comes back to you later saying something was wrong.
-At Jet Convert we find a fresh pair of eyes picks up issues more readily and always have a different person running these checks, not the one who worked on the conversion.
+It does not matter whether you did the conversion yourself or got one of the other conversion services to do it for you, these checks uncover problems easily and quickly and minimises the risk that your client comes back to you later saying something was wrong.

 1) Save Conversion Balances

 This might seem a silly step, but it is absolutely essential.
 Without this all your figures might be out.
-Just go to Settings – General Settings – Conversion Balances and press Save.
+In Xero just go to Settings – General Settings – Conversion Balances and press Save.